Emergency Management Careers: An Overview

 One of the most important responsibilities for an emergency manager is developing emergency response procedures.
-There is almost always an element of improvisation and quick adjustments during emergencies, but documenting procedures beforehand lays a foundation for the decisions that need to be made in the moment.
-After emergency managers analyze a situation, they can then apply the appropriate procedures they’ve developed ahead of time.
+There is almost always an element of improvisation and quick adjustments during emergencies, but documenting procedures beforehand lays a foundation for the decisions required in every moment.
+After emergency managers quickly analyze a crisis, they can then apply the appropriate procedures they’ve developed ahead of time.

-In many cases, training exercises are an important part of ensuring employees are ready for emergencies.
-Reading through procedures is helpful, but simulating an emergency and walking through plans as a group can help employees retain information.
-Emergency planning exercises, such as the ones provided by the Federal Emergency Management Agency, can also help organizations identify and correct weaknesses in their response procedures.
+Training exercises are an important part of ensuring employees are ready for emergencies.
+Reading through procedures is helpful, but simulating an emergency and walking through plans as a group can help employees retain information better.
+Emergency planning exercises, such as the ones provided by the Federal Emergency Management Agency, help organizations identify and correct weaknesses in their response procedures.

-Many emergencies require frequent communications, either between the organization and the public.
-This process has become more complicated in recent years, as social media provides more timely access to information and more opportunities for misleading information to spread.
+Many emergencies require frequent communication between the organization and the public.
+This process has become more complicated in recent years, as social media now provides more timely access to information while also providing more opportunities for misleading or incorrect information to spread.

-When communicating with the public, emergency managers frequently work closely with public relations professionals – along with their elected officials or executives – to distribute information to their communities directly and through contacts with media outlets.
+When communicating with the public, emergency managers frequently work closely with public relations professionals – along with their elected officials or executives – to distribute information to their communities directly and through media outlets.
 In smaller organizations without a public relations team, an emergency manager may need to fill the role of primary communications contact.

 Emergency Management Careers Salary and Outlook

-Is emergency management a good career?
-According to the Bureau of Labor Statistics, emergency management directors had a median annual wage of $74,420 in 2018.
-The highest 10% earned more than $141,130, and the highest-paying industry for emergency managers – at $101,570 – was professional, scientific and technical services.
-Emergency managers in colleges, universities and professional schools earned $90,640.
+According to the Bureau of Labor Statistics, emergency management directors had a median annual wage of $76,730 in May 2021.
+The highest 10% earned more than $133,580, and the highest-paying industry for emergency managers – with a median salary of $125,930 – was professional, scientific and technical services.

 Emergency Management Education

 According to the BLS, emergency management directors typically need a bachelor’s degree.
-Graduate degrees can also help employees gain an edge when looking for advancement, and Columbia Southern University offers an online Master of Science in emergency services management.
+Graduate degrees can also help employees gain an edge when looking for advancement.

-CSU’s master’s degree in emergency management includes a comprehensive review of the disaster cycle, and it is board-approved by the Institute of Hazardous Materials Management.
+Here at Columbia Southern University, our master’s degree in emergency management is board-approved by the Institute of Hazardous Materials Management.
 The program features classes that cover topics such as:

-If you’re considering a career in safety and emergency services, emergency management is a viable option.
-To learn more about CSU’s online master’s degree in emergency services management, visit ColumbiaSouthern.edu.
+If you’re interested in starting a career in emergency management, education is a good place to start.
+To learn more about CSU’s online degree programs in emergency services management, public administration and more, visit our website.